Queen praises Pak military officer’s platoon

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 In recognition of his outstanding performance, Major Umar Farooq has received a letter of appreciation from Her Majesty the Queen.
-His name has been written on the Sovereign’s Platoon board in the Royal Military Academy library, which is an honour for Pakistan Army.
+His name has been written on the Sovereign’s platoon board in Royal Military Academy library which is an honour for Pakistan Army.

+This correspondent has seen a copy of the appreciation letter sent by the Buckingham Palace to Major Umar Malik.

 Her Majesty added: "I send my warm congratulations to you, Col Sergeant R Kirkbrigght, The Yorkshire Regiment and all members of the platoon on this outstanding achievement."

-Major Umar Farooq is from the 44 SP Artillery.
-Before coming to RMAS, he has served in Pakistan Military Academy, Kakul, as an Adjutant and Platoon Commander.
+Major Umar Farooq is from 44 SP Artillery.
+Before coming to RMAS, he has served in Pakistan Military Academy Kakul as Adjutant and Platoon Commander.

-At the parade, the 173rd Commissioning course passed out and two cadets from the Pakistan Army were also part of the commissioning course.
+At the parade, 173rd Commissioning course passed out and two cadets from Pakistan Army were also form part of the Commissioning course.

-LONDON: A platoon of cadets at the Royal Military Academy Sandhurst (RMAS), led by a Pakistan Army Major, has been declared as the best platoon of the course this year for displaying outstanding skills – and Her Majesty The Queen has praised him for the “outstanding achievement”.

-Major Umar Farooq from the Pakistan Army joined the British Army’s military academy last year as an instructor – taking over from Major Uqbah, who returned to Pakistan last year after serving as the first Pakistani military instructor.
-UK’s Chief of General Staff Gen Mark Carlton Smith was the chief guest.

 In recognition of his outstanding performance, Major Umar Farooq has received a letter of appreciation from Her Majesty the Queen.
-His name has been written on the Sovereign’s Platoon board in the Royal Military Academy library, which is an honour for Pakistan Army.
+His name has been written on the Sovereign’s platoon board in Royal Military Academy library which is an honour for Pakistan Army.

+This correspondent has seen a copy of the appreciation letter sent by the Buckingham Palace to Major Umar Malik.

 Her Majesty added: "I send my warm congratulations to you, Col Sergeant R Kirkbrigght, The Yorkshire Regiment and all members of the platoon on this outstanding achievement."

-Major Umar Farooq is from the 44 SP Artillery.
-Before coming to RMAS, he has served in Pakistan Military Academy, Kakul, as an Adjutant and Platoon Commander.
+Major Umar Farooq is from 44 SP Artillery.
+Before coming to RMAS, he has served in Pakistan Military Academy Kakul as Adjutant and Platoon Commander.

-At the parade, the 173rd Commissioning course passed out and two cadets from the Pakistan Army were also part of the commissioning course.
+At the parade, 173rd Commissioning course passed out and two cadets from Pakistan Army were also form part of the Commissioning course.

 Comments